Anthology development and API

 Information on how to programmatically access Anthology data

-All Anthology data is stored under the data directory.
+All the data in the ACL Anthology is stored under the data directory in our Github repository.
 In the xml directory are the files that contain all the Anthology metadata, in a format described below.
-The yaml directory contains various other important information.
+The yaml directory contains various other important information relating to authors and venues.

 Authoritative XML format